Function: contemporary art gallery

 Type: realized reconstruction, voluntary work

-Design collaborators: István Ligetvári and Csaba Póra
+In collaboration with István Ligetvári and Csaba Póra

 Local Architecture Heritage Award 2010 – 1st prize